Abstract

 *rewrite-for-session-urls*

 If this value is true (which is the default) then content bodies sent by TBNL will be rewritten (using URL-REWRITE) such that GET parameters for session handling are appended to all relevant URLs.
-This only happens, though, if the body's content type (seeCONTENT-TYPE
+This only happens, though, if the body's content type (seeCONTENT-TYPE) starts with one of the strings in*CONTENT-TYPES-FOR-URL-REWRITE*and unless the client has already sent a cookie named*SESSION-COOKIE-NAME*.

 [Special variable]